-Use Form 3903 to figure your moving expense deduction for a move related to the start of work at a new principal place of work (workplace) that is either:

-- Within the United States or its possessions or - Outside the United States or its possessions and you are a U.S. citizen or resident alien.
+Use Form 3903 to figure your moving expense deduction for a move related to the start of work at a new principal place of work (workplace).
+If the new workplace is outside the United States or its possessions, you must be a U.S. citizen or resident alien to deduct your expenses.